brandon-rhodes/python-patterns/gang-of-four/builder/index.rst

 Elsewhere: mutable builders for immutable objects

-The Builder pattern is second nature to the Python programmer, many of whom see it every way without ever giving it thought.
+The Builder pattern is second nature to the Python programmer, many of whom see it every day without ever giving it thought.
 Its original purposes were:

 * Allowing a single routine